cerebris/jsonapi-resources/README.md

 #### Context

 Sometimes you will want to access things such as the current logged in user (and other state only available within your controllers) from within your resource classes.
-To make this state available to a resource class you need to put it into the context hash - this can be done via a `context` method one of your controllers or across all controllers using ApplicationController.
+To make this state available to a resource class you need to put it into the context hash - this can be done via a `context` method in one of your controllers or across all controllers using ApplicationController.

 For example: